 I was amazed at some of the material on exhibition here.
 Much of it, must be said, is linked to the Best family members in one way or another, but that is what this museum is all about.
 Look at The Beatles family tree or the family tree of rock in Liverpool & Merseyside and the names Best and Aspinall is inextricably linked with many musicians, bands and singers of the city, country & world of rock music.

-By all means visit the cities other Beatles sights & attractions, get your selfies with the sculptures & statues, singalong to your favourite Beatles songs by the tribute acts in the Cavern but make sure you check out The Magical Beatles Museum to view some of the most authentic and personal items associated with The Beatles and former members of various line-ups linked to the days of pre- Beatlemania and beyond.
+By all means visit the cities other Beatles sights & attractions, get your selfies with the sculptures & statues, singalong to your favourite Beatles songs by the tribute acts in the Cavern but make sure you check out the Liverpool Beatles Museum to view some of the most authentic and personal items associated with The Beatles and former members of various line-ups linked to the days of pre- Beatlemania and beyond.

 I really enjoyed my visit because I thought I had seen much of The Beatles material and already heard all of the stories about the band and its members, but this museum taught me that there is always so much more to find out and surprise me.
 The Museum is beautifully organised and the guides a real bonus.
 The presentation of materials is bright and informative, not stuffy.